mughees-asif/mughees-asif/README.md

 > "An algorithm must be seen to be believed." - Donald Knuth (Vol. I, Fundamental Algorithms, Section 1.1 (1968))

 Hi there!
 Welcome to my GitHub profile.
 My name is **[Mughees Asif](https://drive.google.com/file/d/15kyKuqy-koobFpkTtnS9hDa0SP01kQOw/)** and I am an *Aerospace Engineering* undergraduate @ [Queen Mary, University of London](https://www.qmul.ac.uk/undergraduate/coursefinder/courses/2020/aerospace-engineering/).
-I have self-taught myself a plethora of different technologies, and I am currently looking to enter the Software Development industry upon my graduation, with an emphasis on working in the Fintech, Blockchain, Cryptocurrency, and Android Development sectors.
-My proficiency in languages such as Java *SE 11*, Kotlin, JavaScript and Python, can be seen from the various projects below.
+I have self-taught myself a plethora of different technologies, with a focus on entering the Software Development industry (Deep Learning, FinTech, Cloud, Android Developement), upon my graduation.
+My proficiency in languages such as Java *SE 11*, Kotlin, JavaScript and Python, can be seen from the various codebases below.

 To get in touch for any projects, please contact me through my [LinkedIn](https://www.linkedin.com/in/mugheesasif/), or alternatively, you can [email](mailto:mughees460@gmail.com) me.